-Set in a beautifully landscaped area, the Peace Park serves as a memorial and renunciation of the horrors of war.
+Set in a beautifully landscaped area, the Peace Park in Labuan, Malaysia, serves as a World War II memorial and poignant reminder of the horrors of war.

-Labuan was under Japanese occupation for four years before yielding to the Allied Forces at Surrender Point on 10th September 1945.
+Labuan was under Japanese occupation for four years before being yielded to Allied Forces on 10th September 1945.

-The park was handed over to then Sabah Chief Minister, Datuk Harris Salleh on April 14, 1984, and till this day, the park is still funded by the Japanese.
+It was handed over to then Sabah Chief Minister, Datuk Harris Salleh, on April 14, 1984 (before Labuan became a Federal Territory).
+The park remains funded by the Japanese till this day.

 Also known as Taman Damai, the Peace Park’s serene grounds feature a large, raised memorial mound surrounded by two prominent arched walls, picturesque gazebos as well as Japanese-themed ponds and bridges.

 Labuan Peace Park is the only one of its kind in the country.